Harry Duncan (publisher)

-Harry Alvin Duncan (19 April 1916 Keokuk, Iowa – 18 April 1997 Omaha, Nebraska) was a hand-press printer, author, librettist, translator, and publisher under his imprint the Cummington Press.
+Harry Alvin Duncan (April 19, 1916 – April 18, 1997) was a hand-press printer, author, librettist, translator, and publisher under his imprint the Cummington Press.
 He was known for publishing early works by Robert Lowell, Tennessee Williams, Wallace Stevens, Allen Tate, Marianne Moore, William Logan, Stephen Berg, and Dana Gioia.
 A 1982 Newsweek article about the rebirth of the hand press movement said that Duncan was "considered the father of the post-World War II private-press movement."

 Career

 Harry Duncan was born in Keokuk, Iowa and earned a bachelor's degree in English in 1938 from Grinnell College intending to become a poet.
 He enrolled in the English graduate program at Duke University, but never completed his master's degree.
-During graduate school he spent summers at the independent Cummington School of the Arts.
+During graduate school he spent summers at Katherine Frazier's Cummington School of the Arts.
 While in Massachusetts he began publishing books of contemporary poetry using a hand press.
 He eventually chose to focus on letterpress printing instead of a graduate degree.
 The first Cummington Press book was published in 1939.

 Duncan became director of the typographical laboratory at the University of Iowa's School of Journalism and moved the Cummington Press to Iowa City in 1956.
 In 1972, he moved to the University of Nebraska at Omaha (UNO) and began the university's fine arts press, Abattoir Editions, and taught.
 He retired from teaching in 1985 and returned to printing books full-time under the Cummington Press imprint.
 Duncan died on April 18, 1997, in Omaha, Nebraska.